blitzappco/.github/profile/README.md

-# Blitz - Your Ultimate Public Transport Companion 🚌🚇
+# Blitz App - Blitz through the city!

 Welcome to Blitz, where seamless public transport experiences begin! 🌐